sgmad/cce-mentorship-java-technical-assessment/README.md

 This repository contains my answers and solutions for a Java technical mentorship assessment for our university / college's skills clinic.

+The assessment was to find potential skills clinic mentors within the student body, and greater than technical ability is interest in the role.

 ## Contents
 - Implementations of array and loop exercises
 - Sample problem-solving with Java